tgherzog/apidocs/API_Country_Queries.md

     keep_md: true
 ---

+## Requesting Country Data

-To list all countries: <http://api.worldbank.org/v2/countries>
+To list all countries: <http://api.worldbank.org/v2/country>

 The following information will appear, when available, in the response when using this country query through the World Bank API: